KunFang93/NucHMM/README.md

      * `--updistal(-uD)`:
      Specify upstream boundary for plotting the distribution, cannot exceed than `--upboundary` used in nuchmm-init.
 Default: 100000.

+     * `--upproximal(-uProx)`:
+     Specify upstream boundary of the proximal region.
+Used in identifying the genomic location of HMM states.
+Default: 5000.

      * `--uppromoter(-uProm)`:
      Specify upstream boundary of the promoter region.
 Used in identifying the genomic location of HMM states.
 Default: 1000.